Workshops

 Title

-Workshop 6: Risk-Informed Design, Risk-Informed Decision Making and Dam Safety
+Workshop: Risk-Informed Design, Risk-Informed Decision Making and Dam Safety

 Content

 Risk informed decision making (RIDM) and risk informed design (RID) are related but distinct concepts.
 RIDM is a process that uses risk insights to inform broader decisions, while RID is a design approach that integrates risk considerations into the design process.
 In essence, RIDM is an approach for making informed decisions, while RID is a specific design methodology that leverages risk information.
 The workshop will be divided into the four questions listed below with 3 speakers that share real examples per question.
 Question 1: How does risk influence our decision-making at different project stages?
 Question 2: What challenges have you encountered when integrating risk insights into design?
-Question 3: In your experience, what are the objectives owners have in managing risks and what decision criteria do they apply do they apply in achieving these objectives (e.g., safety, cost, schedule)?
+Question 3: In your experience, what are the objectives owners have in managing risks and what decision criteria do they apply in achieving these objectives (e.g., safety, cost, schedule)?
 Question 4: How do you navigate standards in a risk-informed approach to design?

 Experts involved in the organization of the activities